khdc-me/cleanplotlib/README.md

 #### Notes
 * If more than one value is passed for any given category, the values will be added together - displayed as a single bar of SUM height.
 So if my_bar_plot receives:
 `categories = {'A': [10, 20, 19, 10]}`,
 it will display a bar for 'A' that is 59 units high.
+* If the height of the bar is shorter than the height of the annotation, the annotation's color is inverted and it is placed outside (above) the bar.